baigel2/baigelbytes/content/stories/happened.md

 "Hour an a half."

 Chris huffs through his nose in frustration.
-"You fuckin idiot!
-Right grab that side."
+"Right grab that side."

 "What?"

 "Fuck sake!
 Sam!
 Pick him up so I can put a tarp under him we cant just leave him here can we ya fuckin idiot!"

 "Fuck!
 Chris I'm sorry, I fucked up I know.
 Here."
-Sam picks up the body and Chris grabs a tarp of the shelf and unfolds it underneath the it.
+Sam picks up the body and Chris grabs a tarp of the shelf and unfolds it underneath the body.

 "What are we gonna do!?"